Table of Contents

 License + commercial-use posture

-This is the section you should read before any deployment decision.
-We pulled each LICENSE file directly from the repos.
+Read this before any deployment decision.
+We pulled each LICENSE file straight from the repos.

 Dify (langgenius/dify).
-GitHub reports the license as NOASSERTION.
-Reading the actual LICENSE file: it is a Modified Apache-2.0 with two practical restrictions.
-First, you may not use the Dify source to operate a multi-tenant environment without written authorization from LangGenius (one tenant equals one workspace with separated data and configurations).
-Second, you may not remove or modify the Dify logo or copyright information in the console or applications.
-Standard Apache-2.0 terms apply otherwise.
-The practical implication: hosting Dify for your own internal use, or for a single customer per workspace, is fine.
-Hosting Dify and reselling it as your own multi-tenant SaaS is not, without a commercial deal.
+GitHub reports the license as NOASSERTION because the LICENSE file is a Modified Apache-2.0, not an OSI-recognized identifier, so GitHub's license detector refuses to classify it.
+The two added restrictions are what matter.
+One: you may not use the Dify source to operate a multi-tenant environment without written authorization from LangGenius, where the license defines one tenant as one workspace with separated data and configurations.
+The clause is keyed to the workspace boundary specifically because that boundary is Dify's resale unit.
+Two: you may not remove or modify the Dify logo or copyright information in the console or applications.
+Standard Apache-2.0 otherwise.
+Hosting Dify for internal use, or one workspace per customer where you are not selling the platform itself, is fine.
+Hosting one Dify instance that serves many billing customers from separated workspaces is the exact pattern the clause forbids without a commercial deal.

-If your build relies on a clean OSS posture for procurement or open-core resale, LangFlow is the least-friction choice on license terms.
-Dify and Flowise are both fine for the majority of internal deployments, but the multi-tenant clause (Dify) and the enterprise-module split (Flowise) are real and worth flagging in any procurement memo.
+Need a clean OSS posture for procurement or open-core resale?
+LangFlow is the least-friction choice on license terms.
+Dify and Flowise are both fine for most internal deployments.
+The multi-tenant clause on Dify and the enterprise-module split on Flowise are real, and they belong in any procurement memo.

 Decision matrix: 5 typical team profiles